michel-medema/chuffed-caching/README.md

 Once the project has been compiled and the executable is available in the build directory, the solver can be executed:

-`docker run -v /mnt/chuffed/:/mnt/chuffed/ -v /mnt/minizinc/:/mnt/minizinc/:ro -w /mnt/chuffed/build/ cmake ./fzn-chuffed [option] [fzn file]`.
+`docker run -v /mnt/chuffed/:/mnt/chuffed/ -v /mnt/minizinc/:/mnt/minizinc/:ro -w /mnt/chuffed/build/ cmake ./fzn-chuffed [options] [fzn file]`.

 The bind mounts and paths should be adjusted as necessary (`/mnt/chuffed/` points to the top level directory and `/mnt/minizinc/` to the directory that contains the FlatZinc problems).